Change search

 Abstract [en]

-Beyond robustness and domain-awareness, SSL’s capacity to generalize under limited data availability is another crucial aspect of its practical utility.
-While the contrastive loss formulation is inherently domain-agnostic, its effectiveness often depends on large-scale data.
-To address this, this thesis explores functional knowledge transfer, where self-supervised and supervised learning are jointly optimized rather than treated as sequential tasks.
-This joint optimization framework enables SSL representations to dynamically adapt to supervised objectives, improving generalization in data-scarce regimes while preserving the advantages of label-free pre-training.
+Beyond robustness and domain-awareness, SSL’s ability to generalize with limited data is advantageous for its practicality.
+While the loss objective in SSL is generally domain-agnostic, its effectiveness relies on large-scale data.
+In this direction, this thesis explores functional knowledge transfer (FKT), where self-supervised and supervised learning objectives are jointly optimized, enabling SSL representations to adapt dynamically to supervised tasks.
+This approach enhances generalization in low-data regimes.

 Place, publisher, year, edition, pages